Intro to Adoptee Writer’s Experience

 The Introduction to the Adoptee Writer’s Experience strives to create a safe space for adoptees to explore writing about their adoption stories.
 Each session takes place via Zoom, and due to the intimate nature of personal story writing and discussion, appearing on video for the entire session is required of all participants.

-We have two sessions starting soon (choose one session to stay with for all three classes):
+We have three sessions starting soon (choose one session to stay with for all three classes):

 Female-identifying students receive access to the AWE Membership Community, and all students will receive email support for the class duration.

 Space is limited to ensure individual attention.
-To reserve your spot, please let me know if you prefer mornings or evenings and send the class fee of $144 to me via PayPal (email@example.com) using the goods & services option for sending money.
+To reserve your spot, please let me know your session preference and send the class fee of $97 to me via PayPal (firstname.lastname@example.org) using the goods & services option for sending money.
 Alternately, you can also register here.

 Let’s get writing!